lucieguillou/lucieguillou.github.io/_pages/index.md

 ---

 # About me
+I am a postdoctoral researcher at the Max Planck Institute for Software Systems (MPI SWS) advised by Rupak Majumdar.

-I am a PhD student at the Institut de Recherche en Informatique Fondamentale (IRIF), since october 2022, under the supervision of Arnaud Sangnier (DIBRIS) and Nathalie Sznajder (LIP6).
-I am currently involved in the ANR project PaVeDyS.
+Between october 2022 and september 2025, I was a PhD student at the Institut de Recherche en Informatique Fondamentale (IRIF), under the supervision of Arnaud Sangnier (DIBRIS) and Nathalie Sznajder (LIP6).
+I successfully defended my PhD on september 30th 2025.

 My research field is Verification of parameterized distributed systems.